-In 2016, there was an estimated number of 17,900 jobs in the United States for Sociology Professor.
+There were about 17,900 jobs for Sociology Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Sociology Professor by 2026.
-There will be an estimated 1,600 positions for Sociology Professor per year.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Sociology Professor are North Dakota, Utah, and Colorado.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

 Sociology Professors make between $38,440 and $138,500 a year.

 Sociology Professors who work in District of Columbia, Rhode Island, or California, make the highest salaries.